-(1) Conventional transportation service providers and paratransit service providers shall

-- (a) establish, implement, maintain and document emergency preparedness and response policies that provide for the safety of persons with disabilities; and - (b) make those policies available to the public and be displayed in all service vehicles.

-(2) Conventional transportation service providers and paratransit service providers shall, upon request, provide the policies in an accessible format.
+- (1) Conventional transportation service providers and paratransit service providers shall - (a)establish, implement, maintain and document emergency preparedness and response policies that provide for the safety of persons with disabilities; and - (b)provide emergency procedures in vehicles, with website and contact information for further details. - (2) Conventional transportation service providers and paratransit service providers shall upon request provide the policies in an accessible format.